spacetelescope/pandokia/doc/source/runner_run.rst

     you can have your build system (make, Ant, whatever) compile and install some number of test programs, then use this pandokia runner to execute them.

+    Your test framework must write Pandokia-formatted results to the PDK_LOG file.
+(If you have a program that returns an exit code for pass/fail, see the shell_runner runner.)

 .. contents::